 Je suis quelqu’un qui a passé quatre ans dans une petite ville en France.
 Tous les jours, je parlais la langue et me baignais dans tout ce que la culture française offre.
 J’étais, donc, navrée d’apprendre que le pays a été, une fois de plus, le cible d’une violence terrible.
 Quand j’ai vu ce poste par un bloggeur français hier, j’ai su que j’ai trouvé ma recette pour Try It Tuesday parce que je n’ai jamais mangé une salade Niçoise en mes quatres années en France.
 Mais plus important, c’est un petit geste de solidarité avec Nice et toute la France qui fait le deuil.

 Since I’m staying with my parents for a few months, my dad showed me how to light their grill and set the temperature properly (the gauges on the outside are stuck at 350 and 500).
 Then he set me loose to cook up the glazed chicken and peaches.
 I had already prepared the glaze and sliced the peaches during my son’s naptime.
-The most complicated part about the recipe was alternating the cooking and cook-times between the chicken and the peaches, but even that was pretty simple as you can see from the full recipe here: http://allrecipes.com/recipe/223175/grilled-chicken-with-peach-sauce/ (just a little note, I used the print version of the magazine, which listed the recipe under the name I used for the title).
+The most complicated part about the recipe was alternating the cooking between the chicken and the peaches, but even that was pretty simple as you can see from the full recipe here: http://allrecipes.com/recipe/223175/grilled-chicken-with-peach-sauce/ (just a little note, I used the print version of the magazine, which listed the recipe under the name I used for the title).

 When I realized it was National Blueberry Muffin Day (Thanks to the Foodimentary – National Food Holidays blog on WordPress), I decided to celebrate with a new recipe for blueberry muffins.
-I came across a recipe that swore to be Best Blueberry Muffins on food.com.
+I came across a recipe that swore to be the Best Blueberry Muffins on Food.com.
 Since I’ve had good luck with recipes there before, I chose to give it a try.
 Check it out here: http://www.food.com/recipe/the-best-blueberry-muffins-50719

 I made two adjustments to the recipe.
 First, I reduced the sugar from 1 cup to ¾ cup.
 I also chose to modify the topping slightly.
 Instead of ¼ teaspoon nutmeg, I used just a dash and added ½ tsp cinnamon.
 Nutmeg is a delicate spice that should add a subtle, pleasant note to your dish, not jump in your face begging for attention.

 Once again, I’m a day early.
 Once again, I have a good reason: the Fourth of July!
-This recipe for Firecracker Red White and Blue Bundt Cake from Betty Crocker showed up in my e-mail a few weeks ago and I’ve wanted to whip it up since I read it.
+This recipe for Firecracker Red, White, and Blue Bundt Cake from Betty Crocker showed up in my e-mail a few weeks ago and I’ve been wanting to whip it up since I read it.
 The cake is festive and requires a bit more prep than I usually do for cakes (Full disclosure: I believe in homemade everything… except cake.
 I have never tasted a homemade cake that tastes better than a boxed mix.
 Feel free to share your favorite recipes if you have one that you think might change my mind).
 Because of the extra prep, it felt a bit more special for a holiday lunch with my husband and his entire nuclear family.

 There were no big surprises on this particular recipe because it called for a boxed cake mix and store-bought icing.
 However, the lack of surprise means it tasted great.
 It looked cute, too, although I forgot to purchase sprinkles, which would have added some pizzazz to the look of the dessert and some crunch to the texture.
 If you have any more patriotic celebrations this summer, this dessert is a fast, cute, and tasty option!